-Region Europe Country Belgium Rank 16/180 2017 CPI Score 75 The Law on Bribery Bribery of Domestic Officials Bribery of domestic officials is governed by Articles 246 to 249 of the Belgian Criminal Code (hereafter the "BCC") which prohibit both active and passive corruption: • Active bribery (offering a bribe): defined as inducing a public official, directly or through intermediaries, to carry out or refrain from carrying out an act relating to his/her position (as further described in Article 247 BCC), by making him/her offers or promises, or by offering him/her any advantage of any kind, for himself/herself or for a third party. • Passive bribery (receiving a bribe): defined as where a public official, directly or through intermediaries, solicits, accepts or receives offers, promises or any advantage of any kind (for himself/herself or for a third party), in order to carry out or refrain from carrying out an act relating to his/her position (as further described in Article 247 BCC, as amended by the law of 5 February 2016).
-Applicable penalties: 6 months to 5 years imprisonment (depending on the circumstances of the crime, as described in Article 247 BCC) and a fine.
-Aggravated penalties applicable to: • police officers and members of the public prosecutor's office: penalty is double the "standard" penalty • arbitrators: penalty of up to 3 years imprisonment and a fine • judges acting in their jurisdictional functions: penalty up to 10 years imprisonment and a fine Bribery of Foreign Officials When bribery as provided for in articles 246 to 249 BCC relates to a public official of a foreign state or of an organization of public international law, the minimum fines are multiplied by a factor of three and the maximum fines by a factor of five (Article 250 BCC, as amended by the law of 5 February 2016).
-Commercial Bribery Commercial bribery is governed by articles 504 bis (as amended by the law of 5 February 2016) and 504 ter BCC which prohibit both active and passive corruption: Active bribery (offering a bribe): defined as inducing a director or a manager of a company or an agent or employee of a company or of a natural person, directly or through intermediaries, to carry out or refrain from carrying out an act relating to his/her position, by making him/her offers or promises, or by offering him/her any advantage of any kind (for himself/herself or for a third party), without prior knowledge and authorization of, depending on the case, the board of directors, the General Assembly, the principal or the employer.
-Passive bribery (receiving a bribe): defined as where a director or a manager of a company or an agent or an employee of a company or of a natural person, directly or through intermediaries, solicits, accepts or receives offers, promises or any advantage of any kind (for himself/herself or for a third party) in order to carry out or refrain from carrying out an act relating to his/her position, without prior knowledge and authorization of, depending on the case, the board of directors, the General Assembly, the principal or the employer.
-Applicable penalties: 6 months to 2 years imprisonment and/or a fine.
+Region Europe Country Belgium 4040 CDI Rank 17/180 2018 CPI Score 75 Bribery of Domestic Officials Bribery of domestic officials is governed by Articles 246 to 249 of the Belgian Criminal Code (hereafter, "BCC") which prohibit both active and passive corruption: • Active bribery (offering a bribe): defined as inducing a public official, directly or through intermediaries, to carry out or refrain from carrying out an act relating to his/her position (as further described in Article 247 BCC), by making him/her offers or promises, or by offering him/her any advantage of any kind, for himself/herself or for a third party. • Passive bribery (receiving a bribe): defined as where a public official, directly or through intermediaries, solicits, accepts, or receives offers, promises, or any advantage of any kind (for himself/herself or for a third party), in order to carry out or refrain from carrying out an act relating to his/her position (as further described in Article 247 BCC, as amended by the law of February 5, 2016).
+Applicable penalties: Six months to five years' imprisonment (depending on the circumstances of the crime, as described in Article 247 BCC) and a fine.
+Aggravated penalties applicable to: • Police officers and members of the public prosecutor's office: penalty is double the "standard" penalty. • Arbitrators: penalty of up to three years' imprisonment and a fine. • Judges acting in their jurisdictional functions: penalty up to 10 years' imprisonment and The Law on Bribery Bribery of Foreign Officials when bribery as provided for in articles 246 to 249 BCC relates to a public official of a foreign state or of an organization of public international law, the minimum fines are multiplied by a factor of three and the maximum fines by a factor of five (Article 250 BCC, as amended by the law of February 5, 2016).
+Commercial Bribery Commercial bribery is governed by articles 504 bis (as amended by the law of February 5, 2016) and 504 ter BCC which prohibit both active and passive corruption: Active bribery (offering a bribe): defined as inducing a director or a manager of a company or an agent or employee of a company or of a natural person, directly or through intermediaries, to carry out or refrain from carrying out an act relating to his/her position, by making him/her offers or promises, or by offering him/her any advantage of any kind (for himself/herself or for a third party), without prior knowledge and authorization of, depending on the case, the board of directors, the General Assembly, the principal, or the employer.
+Passive bribery (receiving a bribe): defined as where a director or a manager of a company or an agent or an employee of a company or of a natural person, directly or through intermediaries, solicits, accepts, or receives offers, promises, or any advantage of any kind (for himself/herself or for a third party) in order to carry out or refrain from carrying out an act relating to his/her position, without prior knowledge and authorization of, depending on the case, the board of directors, the General Assembly, the principal, or the employer.
+Applicable penalties: Six months to two years' imprisonment and/or a fine.
 Definitions Government Employee Public officials are individuals exercising a public service function.
-This notion is broadly interpreted and covers any civil servants (at the federal, regional or municipal level), persons exercising a public service function by election (e.g. members of the Parliament), notaries public, bailiffs, judges and clerks of the courts.
+This notion is broadly interpreted and covers any civil servants (at the federal, regional, or municipal level), persons exercising a public service function by election (e.g. members of the Parliament), notaries public, bailiffs, judges, and clerks of the courts.